Logo SEO: How to SEO your Logo

 The file name of your logo for logo SEO.

-Don’t name your logo “logo.filename” or your company name then the word logo, unless everybody in the world already knows your company name.
+Do not name your logo “logo.filename” or your company name then the word logo.
+Unless everybody in the world already knows your company name.
 Lazy web designers will just name your logo, logo because it is easy and convenient (It is also a schoolboy error).
 We have named ours “Digital web agency Reading” because that is what we do and where we are.
 So, name your logo what you do or sell.
 If you need to rename your images use this plugin Phoenix Media Rename.

 File size of your logo for SEO